 Payment Plans – The IRS may allow you to repay your tax debt over time.

 Penalty Relief – Some penalties may be excusable for reasonable cause.

 Audit Reconsideration – You can petition the IRS to reevaluate the audit findings by presenting new evidence.

 File Accurate Tax Returns – Filing accurate tax returns may reduce your tax burden or even qualify you for a refund.

 TaxHelpers Help With Back Taxes

-We help many taxpayers get back in to the tax system.
-Some are only behind a year or two, others need to file way back into the 1980’s.
+We help many taxpayers get back into the tax system.
+Some are only behind a year or two; others must file into the 1980s.
 Regardless of complexity, tax experts promptly prepare accurate tax returns to manage the risk of criminal prosecution and enforced collection by the IRS and the State.
 We help you through every step of the process.
-The Attorney-Client Privilege gives you an additional level of security, and legal protection.
+The Attorney-Client Privilege gives you an additional level of security and legal protection.
 Please call for your tax consultation with a Tax Attorney.

-We have offices conveniently located in San Mateo, San Jose, San Francisco, Oakland, Walnut Creek, and Sacramento.
+We conveniently have offices in San Mateo, San Jose, San Francisco, Oakland, Walnut Creek, and Sacramento.